werlingb/pumpkin-image-color-standardization/README.md

 -Exact physical size (it does not need to be 4 × 6 inches)

+-Rotation of the card in the image relative to pumpkins (script auto detects this)

 -Brand name (Pixiss, X-Rite–style, or similar are acceptable)

 Mixing different color checker brands within a dataset is not recommended.

-***3.2 Patch order and compatibility***

-The scripts assume:

--Each patch has a fixed position relative to the others

--Rotating or mirroring the card does not change internal patch order

 Cards with irregular layouts, nonstandard patch ordering, or mixed patch sizes may not be compatible without modifying the scripts.

-Rule of thumb:
-If your card looks like a “standard 24-patch color checker,” it will almost certainly work.
+Rule of thumb: If your card looks like a “standard 24-patch color checker,” it will likely work.

 ***3.3 Color space and correction method***

 All color calculations are performed in CIELAB (L*a*b*) color space.
 CIELAB (L*a*b*) color space is a perceptually based color model designed so that numerical differences correspond more closely to how humans perceive color differences.
 L* represents lightness, a* represents the green–red axis, and b* represents the blue–yellow axis.
 Separating lightness from color makes CIELAB well suited for quantitative color comparison and analysis.
 In this workflow, Lab values are computed using OpenCV’s implementation, which follows the CIELAB color model but uses an 8-bit scaled representation.
 Using OpenCV’s scaled Lab representation simplifies image processing, avoids negative values, and allows consistent, efficient comparison of color differences across large image sets.
 Because OpenCV uses a scaled representation of CIELAB rather than true CIE units, this workflow is intended for relative color comparison among samples; it may be less appropriate for applications requiring absolute colorimetric calibration or direct comparison to published CIE L*a*b* values.

 CIELAB is used because:

--it separates lightness (L*) from color (a*, b*) -differences correspond more closely to human perception
+-it separates lightness (L*) from color (a*, b*)

+-differences correspond more closely to human perception

 Conceptually, color correction works as follows:

--Known colors are sampled from the photographed color checker card placed in the picture along with the pumpkins -These values are compared to a reference image taken in even lighting -A linear least-squares correction is calculated to map colors in the pumpkin image to the reference image
+-Known colors are sampled from the photographed color checker card placed in the picture along with the pumpkins

+-These values are compared to a reference image taken in even lighting

+-A linear least-squares correction is calculated to map colors in the pumpkin image to the reference image

 The correction is applied to the entire image.

 Median values and central patch regions from cards are used to reduce noise and glare effects.

+Strange results in output images may result from improper detection of the color checker card, or from uneven lighting across the width, height and depth of the image.

 **4. Repository contents**